sHarpCSX/steinberg/README.md

 # steinberg

 A project to get in touch with sass and to try out some new techniques like draggable caroussel slider and animations via sprite sheet.
-This one is not responsive yet and definately not finished.
+The website is not responsive yet and definitely not finished.
 Looking forward to change these points.

 The website starts with a opener which asks the visitor if he/she would like to visit the website with background music.
 In the first concept were moving clouds in the background with a darker atmosphere.
 While I was working out different concepts I was listening to Danheim.
 I realized, that it fits very well to the whole szenery so I decided to implement the music.
 In case I want to publish the website I have asked the Artist behind Danheim if I may use his music on my website.
 He agreed.
 So shoutout to Danheim and many thanks! (even if it won't be the case here)